British T-class submarine: Torpedoes

-The internal torpedo tubes were complemented by four external ("E-type") 21-inch torpedo tubes on Group One T-class boats, all forward-facing.
-External tubes were used in order to avoid compromising the structural integrity of the pressure hull with too many openings.
+The internal torpedo tubes were complemented by four forward-facing external ("E-type") 21-inch torpedo tubes on Group One T-class boats; external tubes were used to avoid compromising the structural integrity of the pressure hull with too many openings.
 These tubes could not be reloaded from within the submarine, and it was also not possible to conduct maintenance on or withdraw the torpedo once it was loaded into the external tube.
 These tubes were angled downwards at a 5° bow angle to ease operations, except on the lead boat Triton.
 Two of these external tubes were located in the bow, and another two located amidships at the base of the conning tower.
-Unlike the internal tubes, the bow caps for the external tubes had to be worked manually, requiring a considerable amount of effort.
-The tubes also proved to be vulnerable to damage.
+Unlike the internal tubes, the bow caps for the external tubes had to be operated manually, requiring considerable effort.
+The tubes were also vulnerable to damage.
 Two of the T-class boats had their bow external tubes omitted during reconstruction: Thunderbolt (ex-Thetis) and Triumph.

 Prior to the outbreak of war, there had been much debate over the introduction of stern torpedo tubes on British submarines.
 The effectiveness of a two-torpedo stern salvo was considered to be doubtful and these tubes would take up valuable space on the submarine.
-Experience soon led to complaints from British submarine commanders like Commander Anthony Miers (Torbay) about the lack of stern torpedo tubes.
-Thus, eight of the Group One boats (Taku, Thunderbolt, Tigris, Torbay, Tribune, Trident, Truant, and Tuna) were retrofitted with an eleventh external torpedo tube facing rearwards and this became standard on the Group Two boats onwards.
-On Group Two boats, the amidships torpedo tubes were also moved aft of the conning tower and reorientated towards the rear.
-Initially these were angled at 10° off the centerline but this created an area of flat casing that made maintaining depth difficult and for the last two Group Two boats (Traveller and Trooper) and all of the Group Three boats, the angle was reduced to 7°.
+Experience soon led to complaints from British submarine commanders including Commander Anthony Miers (Torbay) about the lack of stern torpedo tubes.
+Consequently, eight of the Group One boats, Taku, Thunderbolt, Tigris, Torbay, Tribune, Trident, Truant, and Tuna, were retrofitted with an eleventh external torpedo tube facing rearwards, which became standard on boats starting from Group.
+On Group Two boats, the amidships torpedo tubes were also moved aft of the conning tower and pointed rearwards.
+Initially these were angled at 10° off the centerline, but this created an area of flat casing that made maintaining depth difficult and for the last two Group Two boats, Traveller and Trooper, and all of the Group Three boats, the angle was reduced to 7°.